dbilanoski/100-days-of-code/README.md

 > but actually planning to do the whole year.
 And it's a leap year ;)

 ## Introduction
-This repository will serve as a public journal of my challenge progress with main commitment - to code for at least half hour every day for next 366 days.
+This repository will serve as a public journal of my challenge progress with main commitment - to code for at least an our every day for next <s>366 days</s> 100 days.

 In this run, my goal is to revisit what I knew before and learn what I need to know to become job ready for the frontend developer position by the end of the year.